Media Representative Accreditation Rules for the Russian Energy Week 2019

-- Media representatives’ technical staff may gain access in accordance with the regulations covering technical staff access to the REW venue.
+- Media representatives’ technical staff may gain access in accordance with the regulations for technical staff access to the REW venue.

 The REW Organizing Committee may refuse accreditation:

-- to any persons that are not media representatives or do not hold positions listed in paragraph 2.2 hereof;
+- to any persons that are not media representatives or do not hold positions listed in Clause 2.2 hereof;

-- to any media representatives specializing in publications of a strictly advertising, reference or narrowly specialized nature that are not related to the REW topic, except trade publications;
+- to any media representatives specializing in publications of a strictly advertising, reference of a narrowly specialized nature that is not related to the REW topic, other than trade publications;

-- The REW Organizing Committee reserves the right to refuse accreditation without giving any reason.
+- The REW Organizing Committee reserves the right to refuse accreditation without giving a reason.

 4.1.
-A media representatives accredited at the REW may:
+Media representatives accredited at the REW may:

 - use any services intended for facilitating the work of journalists or press service employees;

-- receive information on official REW events and exhibitions (press releases, a business programme, participant lists, participant catalogues, etc.);
+- receive information on official REW events and exhibitions (press releases, a business programme, etc.);

 - work at the REW Press Centre during official events and use the REW Press Centre infrastructure;